idleberg/node-makensis/README.md

 </details>

-:warning: If you need to support a version of NSIS older than 3.06, please use `makensis@2` as it employs some workarounds required for these versions.
+:warning: If you need to support a version of NSIS older than 3.06, you cam use `makensis@2` as it employs some useful workarounds.

 ## Installation